 Fisheries cycle.
 Fisheries change.
 It's happens all the time all over the United States.
 Take Lake Erie for example.
 It was a tough fishery many moons ago.
 Then came the zebra mussels and gin clear water.
 And the goby proliferated.
 All invasive species.
 And after several tough years the smallmouth and walleye fisheries exploded.
 Today, it's a favorite fishing destination for anglers all over the world.

 This has been a brutal winter on Kentucky Lake weather wise.
-And while the Asian Carp certainly affect gamefish every day here now, this winter we have seen extremely high, dirty cold water, that warmed, then cooled, then fell, then cooled some more.
+And while the Asian Carp certainly affect gamefish every day here, this winter we have seen extremely high, dirty cold water, that warmed, then cooled, then fell, then cooled some more.
 There were periods of great fishing.
 But then it got tough.
 Really tough.
 The fishing has been tough like this in years past before there were Asian carp though.

 The Jet-A-Marina and recent BFL tournaments attest to the extremely tough fishing with 20 limits being caught between 300 boats in two different events the last few weeks.

 The Asian Carp immediately got the blame.
 But I've fished Jet-A-Marina tournaments where 10 pounds was strong and 16 pounds won.
-I've fished some where 13 pounds put you in the top 10.
+I've fished some tournaments where 13 pounds put you in the top 10.
 There have been many April tournaments on Kentucky Lake where 6 pounds got you a check.
 That was all before the carp explosion.
 Just tough weather patterns, fluctuating water levels and bass not sure what to do.
 A lot like this year.

 We have 52 degree water temps still in places.
 But I suspect by Friday, we will see 60 degree temperatures.
 And my guess is fishing will get a lot better like it always does in the spring when the water finally warms up.
 And we'll all question if we were jumping to conclusions.